Interested in taking Computer Science 101? Learn more about the course and how it will benefit you below!

 Complete GEC/GEF and major requirements

-CS101 also meets major requirements for over 20 majors including Account, Communication Studies, Economics, Environmental Geoscience, Political Science, and Sport Management.
+CS101 also meets major requirements for over 30 majors including Account, Communication Studies, Economics, Environmental Geoscience, Health Informatics & Information Technology, and Sport Management.

 Get the help you need to succeed

 Open Lab staff are available daily during Fall and Spring semesters to answer questions.
 Homework Help videos show step-by-step how to use the tools needed to complete each homework.
-Review sessions and projects get you ready for the exams.
+Review projects and videos get you ready for the exams.

 Take the course when it's convenient for you